ApolloAuto/apollo/docs/howto/how_to_add_a_new_predictor_in_prediction_module.md

-# How to add a new predictor in prediction module
+# How to add a new Predictor in Prediction module

 ## Introduction
 The Predictor generates the predicted trajectory for each obstacle.
 Here, let's assume we want to add a new predictor to our vehicle, for other types of obstacles, the procedure is very as follows: